phocks/chatfuel-dialogflow-runkit/README.md

-# ChatFuel to DialogFlow Runkit Endpoint
+# ChatFuel to DialogFlow RunKit EndPoint
 Use this script to connect your ChatFuel bot to DialogFlow.

 ## Instructions